10 Prebiotic Foods to Feed Your Good Gut Bacteria

 If you have a sweet tooth, bananas are the perfect way to satisfy your sugar cravings.
 You can add them to fruit salads, green smoothies, non-dairy yogurt, or even make banana “nice” cream!

 Whether you prefer sweet or tart, Fuji or Granny Smith, apples are filled with prebiotic benefits and can help rebalance your gut bacteria.
-The infmaous “apple-a-day” adage is nothing to scoff at: apples are so rich in antioxidants, polyphenols, and pectin that eating one or more a day can improve your digestive health, boost your fat metabolism, decrease your LDL cholesterol and reduce your risk of lung and colon cancer.23,24,25,26
+In fact, the famous “apple-a-day” adage is nothing to scoff at: apples are so rich in antioxidants, polyphenols, and pectin that eating one or more a day can improve your digestive health, boost your metabolism, decrease your LDL cholesterol, and impact your risk of lung and colon cancer.22,23,24,25

 Onions are versatile and nutrient-dense, rich in prebiotics, antioxidants, and flavonoids.
-They can strengthen your gut flora, boost your immune system, benefit your cardiovascular health, and reduce your risk of cancer.27,28
+They can strengthen your gut flora, boost your immune system, benefit your cardiovascular health, and reduce your risk of cancer.26,27

 Onions add excellent flavor to soups, main dishes, and salads.
 Try my Wild-Caught Salmon Salad with Apples and Onion recipe for a double-dose of gut-friendly prebiotics!

 Garlic is an herb with a long tradition of medicinal use, due in part to its potent antimicrobial benefits.
-Earning it a spot on this list, garlic is also rich in prebiotics, which aid your digestion and help prevent gastrointestinal diseases.29 Research has shown that eating garlic can help reduce your risk of heart disease and even cancer.30 As with onions, it is thought that the sulfuric compounds in garlic (which give it its pungency) are behind these anti-cancer effects.31
+It is also rich in prebiotics, which aid your digestion and help prevent gastrointestinal diseases.28 Research has shown that eating garlic can help reduce your risk of heart disease and even cancer.29 As with onions, it is thought that the sulfuric compounds in garlic (which give it its pungency) are behind these anti-cancer effects.30

-Garlic is best eaten raw, however if you are going to cook with it, crush or chop it up first and let it sit for at least 10 minutes to activate the enzyme responsible for garlic’s amazing health benefits.
-For a nutrient-dense twist on the comfort food classic, try my Garlic-Herb Cauliflower “Mashed Potato”, which is always a hit at our house!
+Garlic is best eaten raw, however, if you are going to cook with it, crush or chop it up first and let it sit for at least 10 minutes to activate the enzyme responsible for garlic’s amazing health benefits.
+For a nutrient-dense twist on the comfort food classic, try my Garlic-Herb Cauliflower “Mashed Potato.”
+It’s always a hit at our house!

-They are rich in prebiotics and kaempferol, a flavonoid that combats oxidative stress by protecting your endothelial cells from damage caused by reactive oxygen species (ROS).32 Kaempferol is also known to have anti-cancer properties.33 Leeks are an excellent source of vitamin K for supporting strong bones, as well as B6 for protecting your heart health.34
+They are rich in prebiotics and kaempferol, a flavonoid that combats oxidative stress by protecting your endothelial cells from damage caused by reactive oxygen species (ROS).31 Kaempferol is also known to have anti-cancer properties.32 Leeks are an excellent source of vitamin K for supporting strong bones, as well as B6 for protecting your heart health.33

 8. Jerusalem Artichoke

 Jerusalem artichoke is also known as the “earth apple”.
-Despite its name, jerusalem artichoke is not related to globe artichoke; rather it is a species of sunflower with a delicious, edible tuber.
+Despite its name, the Jerusalem artichoke is not related to globe artichoke; rather it is a species of sunflower with a delicious, edible tuber.

 Jerusalem artichokes are rich in potassium, thiamine, and fiber.
-They can improve the health of your gut and nervous system, strengthen your immune system, prevent metabolic disorders, and support muscle function.35,36
+They can improve the health of your gut and nervous system, strengthen your immune system, prevent metabolic disorders, and support muscle function.34,35

 9. Chicory Root

-Chicory root is a fantastic source of prebiotics, stimulating the growth of “good” bacteria while suppressing “bad” bacteria.37 In addition, chicory can improve your digestion, relieve constipation, prevent the early onset of diabetes, and aid in detoxification by supporting liver function.38,39
+Chicory root is a fantastic source of prebiotics, stimulating the growth of “good” bacteria while suppressing “bad” bacteria.36 In addition, chicory can improve your digestion, relieve constipation, prevent the early onset of diabetes, and aid in detoxification by supporting liver function.37,38

-My delicious protein and fiber bars, including Chewy Chocolate, Mint Joy, and Coconut Joy, are all made with chicory root fiber (known as “inulin”), making them the perfect on-the-go gut-friendly snack.
+My delicious protein and fiber bars, including Chewy Chocolate, Cookie Dough Collagen, and Coconut Joy bars are all made with chicory root fiber (known as “inulin”), making them the perfect on-the-go gut-friendly snack.

 10. Jicama Root

 Jicama root is a Mexican tuber that’s crunchy, light, and low in calories.
-Many people describe the taste as a combination between a potato and an apple.
+Many people describe the taste like a combination between a potato and an apple.